The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 - Talk to your doctor about drugs you can take before your treatment to help prevent and control nausea and vomiting.
 If one doesn't work, there are others you can try.

-- Also, ask your doctor about complementary approaches, such as acupuncture, hypnosis, biofeedback, and guided imagery, which may also help manage side effects (but don't replace standard medical care).
+Also, ask your doctor about complementary treatments, such as acupuncture, hypnosis, biofeedback, and guided imagery.
+They may also help manage side effects.